MoserMichael/my-notes/dev-gotchas.md

 You can't iterate over the keys of a dictionary in python3, and modify the underlying dictionary within the loop.

-In python2 the method keys() of type dict was returning a list object that is holding a copy of the keys
+In python2 this worked just fine: the method keys() of type dict was returning a list object that is holding a copy of the keys

 in python3 they return a special set like view into the keys of a dictionary, this set is of type [dict_keys](https://docs.python.org/3/library/stdtypes.html#dict.keys), this speeds up iterating over the keys of a dictionary, but now you can't modify the collection while iterating over it.